joonalaurila0/hotelapp/README.md

 Running the client by itself: `$ npm i && npm run serve`

-# HashiCorp Vault
+# Running HashiCorp Vault

-Vault can be deployed and initialized with data from commandline arguments and vault/vault directory by running: `$ make hcpvault`.
+Vault can be deployed and initialized with: `$ make hcpvault`.
 Vault can also be optionally deployed using docker-compose with `$ sh vault/startup.sh -c -i --root ${PWD}`

 The sensitive data is in the `vault/vault/data` directory, where you can store data to. `vault/vault` directory also contains configuration for the vault and policies.

-NOTE: `$ make hcpvault` uses predefined arguments to run the vault/startup.sh script, you can change these arguments in the Makefile yourself if you wish or just run the script yourself with arguments `$ sh vault/startup.sh --help` for more.

 Because this is ridicously sluggish deployment already, I keep .envs file in this directory to define the environmental variables used in the make recipes, so I can set them fast.
 The .envs file is just a simple bash script that sets the environmental variables.

+NOTE: `$ make hcpvault` uses predefined arguments to run the vault/startup.sh script, you can change these arguments in the Makefile yourself if you wish or just run the script yourself with arguments `$ sh vault/startup.sh --help` for more.

-# Redhat Keycloak
+# Running Redhat Keycloak

 Keycloak can be deployed and initialized with: `$ make keycloak`.
 This deployes and initializes vault with predefined arguments in the make recipe.

 You can change these arguments to your liking by changing the Makefile or just using the script yourself: `$ sh keycloak/startup.sh --help`.

-# Apache Cassandra
+# Running Apache Cassandra

 You can deploy cassandra instance using `$ make casmaster`.
 This deploys and initializes Apache Cassandra instance with predefined scheme and data for the hotelapp application.
 Note that the cassandra/startup.sh is merely for initialization and the actual deployment is done by a make recipe -> `make master` or `make pair`

 You can change these arguments to your liking by changing the Makefile or just using the script yourself: `$ sh casssandra/startup.sh --help`.

 # Structure of the application